BK-Teal/BK-Teal.github.io/w/timcook.md

    > Previously, when removing posts at Apple’s request, Telegram replaced those posts with a notice that cited the exact rule limiting such content for iOS users.
 However, Apple reached out to us a while ago and said our app is not allowed to show users such notices because they were _“irrelevant”_.

- So much for human rights and equality for all.
+ So much for "human rights" and "equality for all".